-Lets take a tour of a few IoT customer case studies that help to demonstrate the breadth of possibilities for IoT applications in healthcare.
+Let's take a tour of some examples of IoT in medical and healthcare, including Digi customer case studies that help to demonstrate the breadth of IoT applications in healthcare patient support.
 You can find more examples of applications for a range of industries in the Customer Stories section of the Digi site.

 The Clean Hands Safe Hands product design uses wireless communication, via Bluetooth, in sanitizing stations.
 The stations are sensor-activated and provide staff with sanitation reminders.
 The sensors uniquely identify each employee and record hand hygiene events throughout the health system.
 As staff members enter or exit rooms, they have a specific amount of time to sanitize before the sensor records the event.